pf7/QAlloy-Artifact/README.md

 java -jar bin/Alloy-5.0.0.1.jar
 ```
 The examples are located in *benchmark/models/alloy/* instead, and they can be
-executed analogously QAlloy, with the properties being solved using SAT Solvers
+executed analogously to QAlloy, with the properties being solved using SAT Solvers
 instead.

 ## Benchmark